Time now for an in-depth look at the market news on this Monday.

 And for that, I'm joined on the line by Dr. Yang Jun-sok, Professor of Economics at The Catholic University of Korea.

 Professor Yang, good afternoon.
-Thank you for coming on today.
+Thank you for joining us.